On another thread called EPIC FAILURE we read:

 A sign that a batter isn't understanding the zoning concept is that they swing at pitches far out of the zone or have late or indecisive swings with less than 2 strikes (because they have no plan or are thinking about the plan, rather than simply implementing the plan) and seem more aggressive with 2 strikes (because they know they have to swing at anything close).
 As a coach, remember that a batter may take what in your opinion is a good pitch because they were looking for something else (i.e., had a different plan that they were following).

-“It’s what you learn after you know it all that counts." -- Atributed to John Wooden by Mike Candrea
+“It is what we learn after we know it all that really counts” - John Wooden

 I do ask how they did, were balls squared or flared.
 I then ask, what pitches was the pitcher getting hitters out with?
 What pitches did he throw to the hitter in front of you and what did the hitter in front of you do?
 I ask about the pitch sequence he got.
 I want to make sure my hitters are working the game.
 Not just going out there and playing.